- Can You Avoid Early Termination Fees?

 We all know breakups aren’t easy.
 Who gets the couch?
 Do I need a new Netflix account?
 Will the one come along soon?
 Yeah, there’s always a price to pay it seems, but if the situation isn’t working, you shouldn’t stay in it.
 Now think about this–if your electricity contract has you overpaying and there’s a cheaper rate available, why stick with the old ball and chain?
 In Texas, you do have the power to choose a new contract with a different retail electric provider (REP).

-That being said, the Public Utility Commission of Texas allows your provider to charge an early termination fee (ETF) if you switch to another company before your contract expires.
+That being said, the Public Utility Commission of Texas allows your electricity provider to charge an early termination fee (ETF) if you switch to another company before your contract expires.

 Some potential members are unaware they’re in a contract when they come to us at Energy Ogre.
-So, it's important to keep an eye out for the fine print on your bills.
+So, it's important to keep an eye out for the fine print on your power bills.
 Most often, your contract end date is listed in very small print and/or placed in the middle of a paragraph so it doesn’t stand out.

 Electricity contracts can be extremely confusing, especially at the end of the contract term.